Hiswe/hiswe.github.io/source/_posts/14-state-of-pwa-with-parcel-february-2019.md

 ## Conclusion

 Webpack propose a smoother experience due to the more mature ecosystem it has, but working with Parcel to build a PWA is a way smoother experience than it was.
-Goog Game Parcel! 🏆
+Good Game Parcel! 🏆

-The main small invonvenience is to generate the different application icons… which isn't that bad.
+The main small inconvenience is to generate the different application icons… which isn't that bad.

 You can find the web applications here: